-The bell rings again; NYSE opens but under new rules
+For the first time in 2 months, a bell rings again at NYSE

-NEW YORK (AP) — The trading floor of the New York Stock Exchange is reopening for the first time in two months, but its controlled chaos will be more subdued.
+NEW YORK (AP) — The trading floor of the New York Stock Exchange reopened for the first time in two months Tuesday, but its controlled chaos is more subdued.

-The floor, known worldwide for the anarchic atmosphere of traders shouting orders over one another, has been closed since mid-March due to the coronavirus outbreak.
-The NYSE says fewer traders will be on the floor at a given time Tuesday in order to support six-feet social distancing requirements.
-They also must wear masks, so no “verbal interest” orders will be allowed.
+The floor, known worldwide for an anarchic atmosphere with traders shouting orders over one another, has been closed since mid-March due to the coronavirus outbreak.
+The NYSE says fewer traders will be on the floor at a given time for now in order to support six-feet social distancing requirements.
+They also must wear masks.

-Anyone entering the Exchange at 11 Wall Street is also being asked to avoid public transportation and will have their temperature taken before entry, said Stacey Cunningham, president of the NYSE.
+Anyone entering the Exchange at 11 Wall Street is also being asked to avoid public transportation and they will have their temperature taken before entry, said Stacey Cunningham, president of the NYSE.

 “We will respect the sacrifices of frontline workers and the city at large by proceeding cautiously, limiting the strain on the health-care system and the risk to those who work beneath our roof,” Cunningham wrote in a Wall Street Journal op-ed.